Per request and window-based alerting

 const localPath = context.requestLog.url.path.toLowerCase();

-if (localPath.startsWith("/admin/")) {
+if (localPath.startsWith("/payment/")) {

 }